RobOntics/robontics.github.io/_pages/robontics2025.md

   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

-International Workshop on Ontologies for Autonomous Robotics (ROBONTICS) @ [IEEE RoboticCC 2025](https://www.roboticcomputing.org), Naples, Italy (hybrid event -- online participation also possible)
+International Workshop on Ontologies for Autonomous Robotics (ROBONTICS) @ [IEEE RoboticCC 2025](https://www.roboticcomputing.org), Naples, Italy (hybrid event -- online participation was also possible)

-**WORKSHOP MOTIVATION**

-RobOntics focuses on autonomous agents informed by knowledge-driven approaches, with particular emphasis on formal systems like ontologies, knowledge graphs, and their integration with neural architectures.
-The workshop aims to foster interaction across robotics, ontology, knowledge representation and reasoning, and neural computing to investigate promising cognitively-inspired knowledge based architectures, neuro-symbolic approaches and review progress in knowledge-driven robotics.

-Today, the convergence of symbolic knowledge representation and neural learning is reshaping robotics and standardization efforts for intelligent robotic systems.
-Many open problems involve autonomous agents that must seamlessly integrate symbolic reasoning with neural perception and learning while operating in natural, artificial, or socio-technical environments.
-Research projects in healthcare assistance, logistics, autonomous driving, and human-robot collaboration increasingly require robots that can both learn from experience and reason with explicit knowledge in realistic human environments.

-One of the key challenges is developing cognitive-inspired architectures that combine the flexibility of neural learning with the interpretability and structure of symbolic knowledge.
-Robotic agents need reactive world models that can rapidly adapt to dynamic environments while maintaining coherent knowledge representations.
-Further, knowledge-driven and commonsense knowledge-driven interaction capabilities must enable robots to understand, predict, and respond to human intentions and behaviors in natural, contextually-appropriate ways.
-Such knowledge should be reusable across different agents and scenarios while remaining accessible and modifiable by human operators.

-To garner trust, ensure dependability, and enable effective human-robot collaboration, hybrid intelligence systems must provide transparent explanations of their reasoning processes and offer intuitive interfaces for knowledge inspection and modification.

-**Special Topic of RobOntics 2025**
+**Special Topics of RobOntics 2025**

-This edition of RobOntics is particularly interested in three interconnected themes:
+This edition of RobOntics was particularly interested in three interconnected themes:

 _Neuro-symbolic architectures for autonomous agents_: Exploring architectures that integrate neural networks with symbolic reasoning systems, enabling robots to learn from data while maintaining